-A wire transfer is an electronic transfer from one bank account to another, whether that’s transferring money internationally to family, employees, or paying for goods, or simply transferring money within your own country.
+A wire transfer is an electronic transfer from one bank account to another, whether transferring money internationally to family, employees, paying for goods, or simply transferring money within your own country.
 Wire transfers will typically be instant, although international wire transfers may take a couple of working days.
 Read our guide on how long wire transfers take to learn more.

 While wire transfers are a quick way of depositing money in a bank account, they can also be expensive.
-Wire transfers will typically range from around $15 to $45 in the US, with the fees for international wire transfers increasing compared to domestic transfers which are free for wire transfers.
-Our guide to wire transfer fees breaks this down more comprehensively as well as our guide on cheap wire transfers explains how to find the right provider with lowest fees.
+Wire transfers will typically range from around $15 to $45 in the US, with the fees for international wire transfers increasing compared to domestic transfers, which are free for wire transfers.
+Our guide to wire transfer fees breaks this down more comprehensively as well as our guide on cheap wire transfers explains how to find the right provider with the lowest fees.

 If you’re sending money abroad, a wire transfer will be the best method out of these two.
 However, you will likely find that a money transfer provider will give you lower fees than your bank.